Redawt/f4-frost-guide/normallo.md

 You can than hover over the plugin name with your mouse, and MO2 will display a small pop-up which tells you what master plugin is missing.

 ## How to structure your Load Order
 The following rules show you how to structure your load order.
 Please use these rules to sort your load order.
 An example load order can be found below if you need an example on how it should look like in the end.
+The rules indicate where to place your mods starting from the top of your load order down to the end of your load order.
+Example: Rule 1 is about which mods need to be at the top of your load order, rule 2 is about which mods need to come after the mods of rule 1 etc.

 There is also an **Automated Load Order Checker**{: .hili} below which can check if your load order has problems.